eyalabraham/computer-vision/README.md

 - When using higher frame resolutions such as 640x480 instead of 320x240, the errors double in amplitude.
 Care should be taken to reduce the PID constants by at least the same ratio so that the controller will not saturate its output.

 ## Files
-README.md This file
+*README.md* This file

-blobtrack.py Color blob object detection and tracking
+*blobtrack.py* Color blob object detection and tracking

-objtracker.py Object tracking with KCF tracker with pan-tilt camera mount
+*objtracker.py* Object tracking with KCF tracker with pan-tilt camera mount

+*peoplecount_diff.py* Room enter and exit monitor based on sensing movement with video frame diff

-opencvconst.py Some OpenCV camera property constants cspace.py Test program for checking out color space conversions blobtrackHSV.py Testing HSV color conversation blob detection blobtrackRGB.py Testing RGB color conversation blob detection pantilt.py Test driver for NXT motor motion in pan-tilt setup webcamperf.py Test program for webcam Fps performance trackers.py Test program for comparing various tracker algorithm behavior
+*expfilter.py* A class implementing an exponention filter object *opencvconst.py* Some OpenCV camera property constants *cspace.py* Test program for checking out color space conversions *blobtrackHSV.py* Testing HSV color conversation blob detection *blobtrackRGB.py* Testing RGB color conversation blob detection *pantilt.py* Test driver for NXT motor motion in pan-tilt setup *webcamperf.py* Test program for webcam Fps performance *trackers.py* Test program for comparing various tracker algorithm behavior